Sponsor

 -music of CHARLES TOURNEMIRE performed by Dr. Paul Callaway on the Great Organ of the National Cathedral from an out of print LP

--a portion of David Mulbury’s recording of SOWERBY’s Organ Symphony in G on Lyrichord LP 7306, also out of print
+-a portion of David Mulbury’s recording of LEO SOWERBY’s Organ Symphony in G on Lyrichord LP 7306, also out of print

 Dr. Paul Callaway provides considerable commentary about his career at the National Cathedral and his personal connection to Leo Sowerby’s music.